ruthalor/greenwood-library-website/README.md

 Here we have the changes made on the **add-book-reviews** branch pulled into the main branch, also this has been committed and pushed to the main branch repository.
 ![](./images/6.png)
 ![](./images/7.png)

+Next, checkout to the main origin.
+Pull and merge changes from the branch **update-events**.
+Push and commit these changes to the main branch.
+DONE!